Hilbert properties of varieties: Hilbert irreducibility

 \begin{remark} As evidence that the answer to Question \ref{conj:CZ1} might be positive, Corvaja and Zannier draw conclusions about Kummer varieties \cite[p.~589]{CZ} which they then prove in the case of Kummer surfaces \cite[Appendix]{CZ}, also cf.~Section \ref{sec:kappa0}.
 However, they also give an example \cite[Theorem 1.5]{CZ} that shows that the smoothness assumption is necessary, and they suggest that it might be necessary to allow for a finite extension of the field $K$ for the answer to be positive. \end{remark}

 Theorem \ref{thm:CZ} gives another explanation for why abelian varieties over number fields do not have HP (Example \ref{ex:abelian_var_not_HP}).

 \begin{remark} The Hilbert property and thin sets are discussed in the textbooks \cite[Chapter 3]{Serre}, \cite[Chapter 9]{Serre_MW}, and \cite[Chapter 13.5]{FJ}.
 The first definition of HP in \cite[p.~189]{CTS} (there called ``Hilbert type'') was phrased in terms of specializations of polynomials, \cite{Serre} introduces the notion of thin sets, while the definition we give here is adjusted for positive characteristic (cf.~Remark \ref{rem:Hilbertian_def}).
-Some results on HP predate its formulation as a property, like \cite[Theorem 46.1]{Manin}, whose first Russian edition appeared in 1972. \end{remark}
+Some results on HP predate its formulation as a property, like \cite[Theorem 46.1]{Manin}, whose first Russian edition appeared in 1972.
+Thin sets show up in many other places, for example as exceptional sets in modern formulations of Manin's conjecture on the asymptotic growth of rational points of bounded height on Fano varieties, see the references in \cite{BL,LST}. \end{remark}

 \begin{remark} Conjecture \ref{conj:WWA} is proven in several cases.
 Generalizations and strengthenings of Conjecture \ref{conj:WWA} exist: For example for the bigger class of rationally connected varieties, and with a concrete finite set $S_0$ in Definition \ref{def:WWA}, coming from the Brauer--Manin obstruction \cite{CT_points_rationnels}.
 The latter strengthening was proven for example over number fields for $X={\rm SL}_n/G$ with $G\leq{\rm SL}_n(K)$ a supersolvable finite group \cite[Th\'eor\`eme B]{HW2}, which allows to draw Galois theoretic conclusions for these groups beyond the inverse Galois problem, e.g.~so-called Grunwald problems \cite[Corollaire p.~777]{HW2}. \end{remark}